 Commit to serving 12-18 months as a CASA.

-Work closely with their CASA staff, which provides direction and supervision on the cases.
+Work closely with their CASA staff.

 Attend 12 hours of in-service training per year.